EricFedrowisch/Grapefruit-Straw/README.md

 ```

 ## Problems
 Probably many.
-Here are a few.
+Here are a few:
 * This was written in python3 on OS X. It might work other places.
 * It makes no attempt to handle authentication.
-I used GitHub Desktop so this
+GitHub Desktop is installed,
-doesn't cause a problem for me.
+which handles command line authentication for me.
+And yes, I used it to push it's own project onto GitHub.
 * It uses the force flag on the updates, which means it WILL overwrite whatever
 is on the remote repository.
 You were warned.
+* It won't even attempt to upload files over 50 MB (that's kinda the point),
+though it will warn you if it finds files too large.
+* It doesn't handle symlinks, shortcuts or aliases.